tra-versed/Cyclistic-Bikeshare-Analysis/README.md

 ---

 ## Recommendations
 **Our goal for this project is to convert casual riders into Cyclistic members**.
-Having looked at the Cyclistic trip data from 2023 (read: [Divvy](https://divvybikes.com/system-data) trip data from 2023), we now know:
+Having looked at the 'Cyclistic' trip data from 2023 (so actually [Divvy](https://divvybikes.com/system-data) trip data from 2023), we now know:
  * Casual riders only represented 35% of all bike trips.
  * Casual ridership drastically increased in the warmer months of the year: roughly April through October, peaking in July.
 This timeframe is slightly narrower than member trip activity.
  * On average, casual riders used the bikes for longer durations than members.
  * Casual riders predominantly used the bikes for leisure purposes (trips concentrated in weekends and late afternoon/evening times), a completely different priority from members using the bikes for commuting.

-Rephrasing that last statement, the Cyclistic membership program appears to be most popular among commuters.
-Purchasing an annual pass for repeat commutes resonates with the demands of commuters, while people using the bikes in their free time would only need to purchase the one-time (or day-use) pass.
+Rephrasing that last statement, the Cyclistic membership program appears to be work best for commuters.
+Purchasing an annual pass for repeated trips resonates with the demands of commuters, while people using the bikes in their free time would only need to purchase the one-time (or day-use) pass.

 **Here are some suggested actions for reaching out to non-member riders:**
- * Advertising campaign for annual passes targetting casual riders starting in April or May, anticipating the summer surge in casual rider trips.
+ * Advertising campaign for annual passes targetting casual riders starting in April or May and extending for several months into summer, anticipating the surge in casual rider trips.
  * Offer two-day weekend passes, and/or offer a month-use passes - once again anticipating the casual rider summer surge. *However, since this option does not address converting annual subscribers...*
  * Annual passes have reduced fare rates on weekends (or more free ride time before the fare starts), addressing an alternative purpose for subscribing.
 This could be a modification to the current annual pass, or be added as a seperate option for annual subscription.

 **Additionally, paths for further analysis could include:**
  * Research the conversion rate of casual riders to members.
-Is there a specific time of year that sees increased subscriptions?
+Are casual riders subscribing to the annual pass at a certain time of year?
  * Examine any differences in membership activity, accounting for repeat trips by the same individuals.
-Do all members use Cyclistic for commuting, or are there repeat users weighing the data?
+Could repeat riders be weighing the member data?
+How many members use the bikes for leisure in the way that casual riders do?